birc-ctib/bed-1/README.md

 The first thing we need to do is write code such that we can read a BED file.
 By itself that isn't much use, but we might be in a situation where we have BED files output by some fool program that uses mixed spaces and tabs, and we need that data in a tool that only reads tabs.
 While it might not be the most straightforward solution to the problem, there are existing tools that can solve this for us, if we do have a tool that can read in BED data and then write it out again, we certainly do have a solution.
 So, we will write such a tool; then once we have the code for that, we can start doing more useful things with it.

-I've already done most of the work for you.
-In the module `bed` I have put two functions, `parse_line()` and `print_line()` that parses a single line of BED information and prints it to a file, respectively.
-In the file `format_bed.py` I have written most of a tool for solving this exercise; you just need to fill in the final few details.
+We've already done most of the work for you.
+In the module `bed` we have put two functions, `parse_line()` and `print_line()` that parses a single line of BED information and prints it to a file, respectively.
+In the file `format_bed.py` we have written most of a tool for solving this exercise; you just need to fill in the final few details.

-(In this file, notice that I have changed how we parse options compared to the previous project.
+(In this file, notice that we have changed how we parse options compared to the previous project.
 In the last project, you saw the basic way processes work with options, but different languages and different environmments typically have better solutions.
 The `argparse` module is one of the prefered ways to handle options in Python, and you might want to use that for your own projects).

 ## Slicing genomic features